percona/psmdb-docs/source/hot-backup.rst

 .. rubric:: Restoring from backup on a standalone server

 To restore your database on a standalone server, stop the ``mongod`` service, clean out the data directory and copy files from the backup directory to the data directory.
 The ``mongod`` user requires access to those files to start the service.
-Therefore, make the ``mongod`` user the owner of the data directory and restart the ``mongod`` service.
+Therefore, make the ``mongod`` user the owner of the data directory and all files and subdirectories under it, and restart the ``mongod`` service.

 .. code-block:: bash